SAP/ui5-tooling/docs/pages/ESSupport.md

 ### Template Literal

 [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) without an expressions can be used in all places where string literals can be used.
-However, since UI5 Tooling will attempt a static code analysis for certain calls to UI5 API, Template Literals with one or more expressions (e.g. `Hello ${planets[2]}`) can't be used in the scenarios described below.
+However, since UI5 CLI will attempt a static code analysis for certain calls to UI5 API, Template Literals with one or more expressions (e.g. `Hello ${planets[2]}`) can't be used in the scenarios described below.

 #### Template Literal in `sap.ui.define` or `sap.ui.require`